ragibson/manim-videos/black_scholes_derivation/README.md

 * [visualization_conclusion.py](visualization_conclusion.py): Animation of the stock price distribution and payoff diagram as we sweep each of the variables up and down.
 The section closes with a simple list of high-level takeaways from the entire discussion.

+[requirements.txt](requirements.txt) lists the exact package versions installed as Manim dependencies at the time of the render.